caseytientruong/SQL-Google-Ecommerce-Analytics-/README.md

 | google.com.br                        | 1            |                     |                 |
 | suche.t-online.de                    | 1            | 1                   | 100.00          |

+Based on the result of bounce rate per traffic source above, we observe that:

+- High bounce rates source: The highest bounce rate observed was from youtube.com (66.73%) and m.facebook.com (64.28%).
+This indicates that users coming from these platforms may not find the content engaging enough or may not be the target audience.
+- Moderate bounce rates source: Sources like google (51.56%) and analytics.google.com (53.96%) have moderate bounce rates.
+This indicates that while some users are engaging with the site, a significant portion leaves without further interaction.
+- Low bounce rates source: reddit.com had the lowest bounce rate at 28.57%, indicating that visitors from this platform are likely more engaged with the content, which could suggest that the content aligns well with the interests of this audience.

+Recommendations:
+1. Optimize Content for High Bounce Sources
+- For sources with high bounce rates like youtube.com and m.facebook.com, we may consider reviewing the landing pages to ensure they match user expectations.
+We should focus on the content specifically to these audiences and include clear calls to action.

+2. Analyze User Behavior
+- We can implement user behavior tracking (e.g., heat maps, session recordings) to understand how users interact with the site.
+This data can provide insights into where users drop off and help improve the site’s navigation.

+3. Targeted Campaigns
+- For sources like reddit.com that have a lower bounce rate, we can consider creating targeted marketing campaigns to drive more traffic from this source, potentially leveraging community engagement tactics.

 # 5. Revenue by traffic source by week, by month in June 2017
 To calculate revenue, use productRevenue